MaximeLeu/RayTracing/README.md

 - [] provide more tests
 - [] document all functions
-- [] add material information (reflection coefficient, etc.)
-- [] validate power calculation
+- [] Improve ray tracing performance
-- [] validate diffraction E.M. calculation
+- [] Load RayTracingProblem from file
 - [] use Numba's ahead of time compiler to remove overhead time for each compilation, [see here](https://numba.pydata.org/numba-doc/dev/user/pycc.html)

 ## Documentation